5and5/BO1-Slipgun/README.md

  slipgun + waffe = this mod

 TODO:
-* Add pure fx
-* make custom tube
-* add camos
-* fix shang

 ## Change Notes

+### Box
+* Added Sliquifer DG-2 to every map
+* Added weight functions for Sliquifer DG-2, Raygun and Monkeys/Gershes on every map

-### Wonderwaffe
+### Sliquifer DG-2
-* Add chaining mechanic similar to the Sliquifier from Die Rise
+* Added chaining mechanic similar to the Sliquifier from Die Rise
 * Replaced sprint anims with Call of the Deads waffe anims
 * Replaced electric effects with purple electric
 * Increased move speed from 80% to 100%